MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 ## Connect to the ACR instance

 You need to sign in to the ACR instance before you can push an image to it.
-If you choose to run commands locally, ensure the docker daemon is running, and run the following commands to verify the connection:
+Run the following commands to verify the connection:

 ### [Bash](#tab/in-bash)